 Your relocation travel allowance will be based on the direct mileage between the ZIP code of your home of record (defined as the Permanent Address listed in your my.americorps.gov account) and the ZIP code of your AmeriCorps project site, regardless of the mode of transportation used.
 It is important to know this allowance may not cover all expenses you incur.
 If you are eligible for the Relocation Travel Allowance, the AmeriCorps VISTA Member Support Unit will send you the Relocation Allowance Request Form.
 Once you complete and return this form, the support unit will review and approve your relocation travel.
 You will receive an email with the approved relocation travel allowance.

 The settling-in allowance is intended to help you with initial expenses related to moving, such as security deposits and setting up utilities.
 The allowance is $750 and will be included automatically with the living allowance payment after you return the Relocation Allowance Request Form.
 Federal taxes will be withheld at the time of payment.

 Transportation expenses that you incur while performing your AmeriCorps service activities—other than your daily commute—can be reimbursed.
 Your sponsoring organization may reimburse you for approved service-related transportation expenses at the organization's standard rate.
 Ask your supervisor if you will need to use your personal vehicle for service-related activities, what their standard transportation reimbursement rate is, and what the process is for requesting reimbursement.
 If the organization has no standard rate, then the federal mileage rate may be utilized.

 Close of Service Travel

-If you were approved for the relocation travel allowance at the start of your AmeriCorps service with the VISTA program, you will also be provided a travel allowance for travel from your project site back to your home of record when you complete service.
-The VMSU will also process your close of service allowance.
+If you were approved for the relocation travel allowance at the start of your AmeriCorps service with the VISTA program, you will also be provided a travel allowance for travel from your project site back to your home of record when you complete your service.
+The AmeriCorps VISTA Member Support Unit will also process your close of service allowance.

 For more information on travel-related items, explore the following resources: